Skip to content Skip to footer

 • Topical numbing creams before intercourse

-• Vacuum erectiondevices to promote blood inflow and tissue remodeling
+• Vacuum erection devices to promote blood inflow and tissue remodeling

 Coordinating these modalities under urologist supervision maximizes comfort and function.